trnguyen34/RoadBuddy/frontend/README.md

    ```
    also, sign up for an Expo account

-   for iOS: install Xcode via apple store and install command line tools (in settings -> locations)
+   for iOS: install Xcode via Apple Store and install command line tools (in settings -> locations)
    then install:
    ```bash
    brew update